futurice/android-best-practices/README.md

 #### [Use SharedPreferences for simple persistence, otherwise ContentProviders](#data-storage)
 #### [Use Stetho to debug your application](#use-stetho)

 ----------

 ### Android SDK

 Place your [Android SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools) somewhere in your home directory or some other application-independent location.
-Some IDEs include the SDK when installed, and may place it under the same directory as the IDE.
-This can be bad when you need to upgrade (or reinstall) the IDE, or when changing IDEs.
+Some distributions of IDEs include the SDK when installed, and may place it under the same directory as the IDE.
+This can be bad when you need to upgrade (or reinstall) the IDE, as you may lose your SDK installation, forcing a long and tedious redownload.

 Also avoid putting the SDK in another system-level directory that might need sudo permissions, if your IDE is running under your user and not under root.

 ### Build system

 Your default option should be [Gradle](http://tools.android.com/tech-docs/new-build-system).
-Ant is much more limited and also more verbose.
 With Gradle, it's simple to:

 - Build different flavours or variants of your app
 - Make simple script-like tasks